osrf/gazebo_user_guide/src/started_models_database.md

 A model database must abide by a specific directory and file structure.
-The root of a model database contains one directory for each model, and a `manifest.xml` file with information about the model database.
-Each model directory also has a `manifest.xml` file that contains meta data about the model.
+The root of a model database contains one directory for each model, and a `database.config` file with information about the model database.
+Each model directory also has a `model.config` file that contains meta data about the model.
 A model directory also contains the SDF for the model and any materials, meshes, and plugins.

 The structure is as follows (in this example the database has only one model called `model_1`):

 * *Database*
-    * *manifest.xml* : Meta data about the database
+    * *database.config* : Meta data about the database
     * *model_1* : A directory for model_1
-        * *manifest.xml* : Meta-data about model_1
+        * *model.config* : Meta-data about model_1
         * *model.sdf* : SDF description of the model
         * *meshes* : A directory for all COLLADA and STL files
         * *materials* : A directory which should only contain the `textures` and `scripts` subdirectories